WyrdOne/ModOptionsAPI/readme.txt

 (This is mod loader compatible, but does not NEED modloader to run)

 Example mods are provided in /examples/.

-JavaDoc is in /doc/, navigate to index.html for the JavaDoc index.

 API Features:
 - Boolean/ Toggle Options